-A much overlooked area of fitness for the outdoors and hiking in general is flexibility and being pliable.
+A much-overlooked area of fitness for the outdoors and hiking, in general, is flexibility and being pliable.
 When we are outside, or even in our daily lives with many different activities and jobs to do it can be hard enough just getting all those things done without adding on extra tasks that require a higher level range of motion.

-When you have better overall mobility throughout your body then not only will these other external movements become easier but so too does everything else internally like breathing deeper into lungs which means more oxygen flowing through blood vessels bringing nutrients up from feet towards heart where circulation improves as well.
+When you have better overall mobility throughout your body then not only will these other external movements become easier but so too does everything else internally like breathing deeper into the lungs which means more oxygen flowing through blood vessels bringing nutrients up from the feet towards the heart where circulation improves as well.

 Building Muscle Mass – Weight Lifting or Bodyweight Exercise

-For hiking, you should focus on lower weight and more reps to hit the endurance fibers in the muscles which will in turn build muscle mass and overall power.
+For hiking, you should focus on lower weight and more reps to hit the endurance fibers in the muscles which will, in turn, build muscle mass and overall power.

 These can show up in issues like knee and ankle pain, shin splints, and plantar fasciitis that can force you off the trail for a short period to permanently for the season because they can take so long to heal.

 Cardio – Hiking Primarily, Stair Climber for Vertical, Treadmill for distance and incline